BA, California State University

 "The Immorality of Credible Nuclear Bluffs," Public Affairs Quarterly 3:3 (July 1989), pp. 1-14

-In addition, Barker has published more than two dozen book reviews.
+In addition, Barker has published more than three dozen book reviews.